top of page

 Phase 3 - Operation

 These positions will require skills in electrical, electronics and computers, as well as land maintenance, to ensure the project and the property are well maintained.
+The project will also seek to work with local farmers on agricultural elements of this dual-use project, including but not limited to sheep grazing.

 As the project moves closer to the construction phase, MN8 will promote the job application process through multiple methods, including the project website and Facebook page, as well as local information sources.
 Once the project is ready to accept applications, the information will be provided on how and where to apply through these channels.